sqrew/tunes/README.md

 cargo test
 ```

-The library includes **503 comprehensive tests** ensuring reliability and correctness.
+The library includes **503 comprehensive tests and 130 doc tests** ensuring reliability and correctness.

 ## Examples

-Run the included **48 examples** to hear the library in action:
+Run the included **49 examples** to hear the library in action:

 ```bash
 # Sample playback (WAV file loading and playback)